SeldonIO/alibi/docs-gb/api/alibi/explainers/partial_dependence.md

 ```python
 explain(X: numpy.ndarray, features: Optional[List[Union[int, Tuple[int, int]]]] = None, percentiles: Tuple[float, float] = (0.0, 1.0), grid_resolution: int = 100, grid_points: Optional[Dict[int, Union[List[Any], numpy.ndarray]]] = None) -> alibi.api.interfaces.Explanation
 ```

-Calculates the partial dependence for each feature and/or tuples of features with respect to the all targets

-and the reference dataset `X`.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |